davidkna/LoLUpdater/README.md

 Right click zip file -> properties -> unblock

-Extract to LoL Folder, check the image, then add the certificate then run the updater.
+Extract to LoL Folder, check the image, then add the certificate.

+Then open a powershell prompt and write

+"Set-ExecutionPolicy RemoteSigned"

+then run the patcher

 https://www.youtube.com/user/LogganSWE